 Consumers use approximately 10% of their household electricity to light their homes.
-They can reduce this amount and costs by replacing incandescent lightbulbs with energy-efficient light-emitting diode (LED) and halogen bulbs.
+They can reduce this amount and costs by replacing incandescent light bulbs with energy-efficient light-emitting diode (LED), halogen, and compact fluorescent light bulbs.

 Compare the costs of using LED and halogen lightbulbs with NOVEC’s Lighting Savings Calculator.